The Greater Cincinnati Police Museum

 Specialist Delaney suffered a stroke on February 7, 2013 and was found to have extremely high blood pressure and glucose levels.
 Then, in April 2013 he was diagnosed with prostate cancer.
 During May he underwent successful prostate surgery.
 By June, he was back in the hospital in an attempt to get runaway diabetes under control.
 By July, his diabetes was under control.
 He went back into the hospital on December 24, 2015 with pneumonia.
 He had a severe reaction to the treatment and went into renal failure.
 Since then, he was on dialysis three time weekly.

 Specialist Delaney went back into the hospital on March 4, 2020 for rehab and suffered another stroke on April 1st.
 He had been hospitalized since.
-He died on August 14, 2020, one month after his 78th birthday.
+He died on August 14, 2020 at 0257 (his first badge number) hours, one month after his 78th birthday.

 He is survived by his wife, Sheila Delaney, and children, Stephanie and John Delaney.